 Your next stop on your Mediterranean cruise from Barcelona and Celebrity Edge is docked in La Spezia, Italy.

-If you do not want to wonder far from the ship, explore art galleries, museums and castles in La Spezia.
-Visit the Castle of San Giorgio, which is located on top of a hill overlooking the port with it’s magnificent views.
-Alternatively take a boat trip up the River Magra for views of its medieval bridges and wetlands.
+If you do not want to wander far from the ship, explore art galleries, museums, and castles in La Spezia.
+Visit the Castle of San Giorgio, located on top of a hill overlooking the port with its magnificent views.
+Alternatively, take a boat trip up the River Magra to view its medieval bridges and wetlands.

 Stunning Cinque Terre

-If you are looking for an adventure out in nature and love hiking, choose Cinque Terre.
+If you want an adventure out in nature and love hiking, choose Cinque Terre.
 Cinque Terre is a group of five villages that stretch along Italy’s Riviera di Levante, with a dramatic section known as the Cinque Terre National Park.

-It is an UNESCO World Heritage site.
-The five villages you can visit are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+It is a UNESCO World Heritage site.
+You can visit the five villages Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.

-Book this day out with your cruise line, alternatively book train tickets or a guided tour in advance.
-Cinque Terre is located a few hours away from La Spezia so be sure that you don’t miss your cruise departure time.
+Book this day with your cruise line, or book train tickets or a guided tour in advance.
+Cinque Terre is a few hours away from La Spezia, so be sure you don’t miss your cruise departure time.
 We promise – it’s well worth the journey!

 Pisa or Florence?